PRP for Hair Loss

 There are several FDA approved medications that can help with hair loss and can be used in conjunction with PRP injections.
 They include over the counter available Minoxidil (Rogaine) which can be used on both men and women, and finasteride (Propecia), which requires a doctors prescription and is approved for men.
-Dr. Padilla is happy to discuss the use of these medications with you.

 What Are The Risks Of PRP?

 As with any treatment that involves injections there is the risk of bruising, discomfort and rarely infection.
 Infection is extremely rare and sterile technique is used in every step of the procedure.
 There is also the risk that PRP may not help your hair loss.
 PRP is not FDA approved for the treatment of hair loss but has shown incredible results in studies and is FDA approved for joint and various orthopedic injections.

 How many PRP hair restoration sessions will I need?